About the Author of the Blogsite, Not the Author of the Bible:

 1 Samuel 18:1-30 The Book of 1 Samuel [in Smaller Chunks]

-[It happened,] when [David] had [finished] speaking with Saul, the soul of Jonathan, [Saul’s son] was [bonded] with the soul of David & Jonathan loved [David] as his own soul.
+[It happened,] when [David] had [finished] speaking to Saul, that the soul of Jonathan, [Saul’s son,] was knit, [a.k.a. woven,] with the soul of David, & Jonathan loved [David, like] his own soul.

-And Saul took [David] that day & wouldn’t let him go home [any] more to his father’s house.
-Then, Jonathan & David made a covenant, because [Jonathan] loved him as his own soul.
+And Saul took [David] that day, & [wouldn’t] let him go home [any] more to his father’s house.
+Then, Jonathan & David made a covenant, [a.k.a. contract,] because [Jonathan] loved him [like] his own soul.

-And Jonathan [took off] the robe that was on him & gave it & his [clothing,] sword, bow & [belt] to David.
-David went out [wherever] Saul sent him & behaved wisely.
+And Jonathan [took off] the robe that was upon him, & gave it & his [clothing,] even his: sword, bow, & [belt] to David.
+And David went out [wherever] Saul sent him & behaved wisely.

-Saul [put David] over the men of war & he was accepted in the sight of all the people & also Saul’s servants.
+Saul [put David] over the men of war, & he was accepted in the sight of: all the people, [a.k.a.
+Israelites,] & also Saul’s servants.

-It [happened,] when David returned from the slaughter of the Philistines, that the women came out of all [the] cities of Israel, singing & dancing to [greet] king Saul with [tambourines,] with joy & [musical] instruments.
+It [happened,] as they came, when David returned from the slaughter of the Philistines, that the women came out of all [the] cities of Israel, singing & dancing, to [greet] king Saul, with: [tambourines,] joy, & [musical] instruments.

-What more could [David want,] but the kingdom?
-Saul [watched] David from that day [on.]
-It [happened] the [next day,] the [distressing] spirit from God came upon Saul & he prophesied in the [middle] of the house & David played [the harp] with his [hands, like] at other times.
+What more can [David] have, but the kingdom?
+And Saul [watched] David from that day [on.]
+And it [happened] the [next day,] the [distressing] spirit from God came upon Saul, & he prophesied in the [middle] of the house, & David played [the harp] with his [hands, like] at other times.

-There was a [spear] in Saul’s hand & he said, I will [strike] David [with great force] to the wall with it & [Saul] threw the [spear] & David [escaped] out of [Saul's] presence twice.
-Saul was afraid of David, because the Lord was with [David] & [the spirit had left] Saul.
+And there was a [spear] in Saul’s hand.
+And Saul [threw] the [spear,] for [Saul] said, I will [strike] David, even to the wall with it.
+And David [escaped] out of [Saul's] presence twice.
+And Saul was afraid of David, because the Lord was with [David,] & [had left] from Saul.

-Therefore, [Saul] removed [David] from him & made [David] a captain over 1,000.
-[David] went out [to battle] & came back in before the people.
-David behaved wisely in all his ways & the Lord was with him.
+Therefore, [Saul] removed [David] from him, & made [David] a captain over 1,000.
+And [David] went out [to battle,] & came [back] in [in front of] the people.
+And David behaved himself wisely in all his [actions,] & the Lord was with him.

 And David said to Saul, Who am I?
-What is my life or my father’s family in Israel, that I should be the son-in-law to the king?
-It [happened] when Merab, Saul’s daughter, should have been given to David, she was given to Adriel, the Meholathite, to [marry.]
+And what is my life, or my father’s family in Israel, that I should be [the] son-in-law to the king?
+But it [happened] when Merab, Saul’s daughter, should have been given to David, [but] she was given to Adriel, the Meholathite, to [marry.]

-Michal, Saul’s [youngest] daughter, loved David.
+And Michal, Saul’s [youngest] daughter, loved David.
 They told Saul & [it] pleased him.
-Saul [thought,] I will give her [to David, so] she may be a snare to him & the hands of the Philistines may be against him.
-[For this reason,] Saul said to David, This day, you shall be my son-in-law.
+Saul [thought,] I will give her [to David, so] she may be a snare to him, & the [hands ]of the Philistines may be against him.
+[For this reason,] Saul said to David, This day, you [shall] be my son-in-law in one of the [two.]

-Saul commanded his servants, [Talk] with David secretly & say, [Look,] the king delights in you & all his servants love you.
+And Saul commanded his servants, saying, [Talk] with David secretly & say, [Look,] the king delights in you & all his servants love you.
 Therefore, now be the king’s son-in-law.

-Saul’s servants [said this privately] to David & he said, [Does it seem] like a [little] thing to be the king’s son-in-law, [since] I’m a poor man & lightly [thought of?]
+And Saul’s servants [spoke] those words in the ears, [a.k.a. privately, to] David.
+And David said, [Does] it [seem] to you, to be a [small] thing, to be the king’s son-in-law, [since] I’m a poor man & lightly [thought of?]

-The [Saul’s] servants told him [what David said.]
-Saul [replied,] You shall say to David, The king [doesn’t] desire any dowry, but 100 [Philistine] foreskins to [avenge the king] of his enemies, but Saul thought to have David fall [at] the hand of the Philistines.
+And [Saul’s] servants told him, David [spoke about] this.
+And Saul [replied,] You shall say [this] to David, The king [doesn’t desire] any dowry, but 100 [Philistine] foreskins to [avenge the king] of his enemies.
+But Saul thought to have David fall [at] the hand of the Philistines.

-When his servants told David [this,] it pleased David to be the king’s son-in-law, [before the allotted time elapsed.]
-[For this reason,] David arose & went with his men & [killed] 200 Philistines & David brought the full [amount] of foreskins to the king, [so] he might be the king’s son-in-law.
+And when his servants told David these words, it pleased David to be the king’s son-in-law, & the days [set to accomplish this hadn't] expired, [a.k.a. run out.][ [For this reason,] David arose & went [with] his men, & [killed] 200 [Philistine] men, & David brought the full [amount of] foreskins to the king, [so] that he might be the king’s son-in-law.

-Saul gave [David,] his daughter, Michal, to [marry.]
-And Saul knew that the Lord was with David & Michal, Saul’s daughter, loved him.
-And Saul was [even] more afraid of David & became David’s enemy continually.
-It [happened] after the Philistine princes went [out,] David behaved more wisely than all [of] Saul’s servants, [so] that [David’s] name was [highly thought of.]
+And Saul gave [David,] his daughter, Michal, to [marry.]
+And Saul saw & knew that the Lord was with David & that Michal, Saul’s daughter, loved him.
+And Saul was [still] more afraid of David.
+And Saul became David’s enemy continually.
+And it [happened,] after the Philistine princes went [out,] that David behaved more wisely than all of [Saul’s] servants, [so] that [David’s] name was [highly thought of.]